manjo-git/gpu-setup/README.md

 # Install Nvidia GPU drivers on Ubuntu
 This is a helper script to install Nvidia's GPU drivers on Ubuntu, supports AMD64 and ppc64el architechtures.
-This script was tested on ppc64el arch and works on 18.04 or newer Ubuntu releases. *(Ubuntu 18.04/18.10 please ensure you have the latest linux-firmware package installed for GPU support).*
+This script was tested on ppc64el arch and works on 18.04 or newer Ubuntu releases. *(Ubuntu 18.04/18.10 please make sure you have the latest linux-firmware package installed for GPU support).*

 ## For usage: